intel/kubevirt-gfx-sriov/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Follow the links below for instructions on how to setup and deploy virtual machines using KubeVirt:
+### Deploy Windows Virtual Machine

+### Deploy Linux Virtual Machine

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation][documentation-folder]_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>